 19 km

-The Birgland Trail is a treasure chest for active outdoor fans!
-There is hardly anything straight and level here - it is always up and down.
-Fabulous scenery, magnificent views into the wide countryside.
+The Birgland Trail is a treasure trove for active outdoor fans!
+There is hardly anything straight and level here - it's always up and down.
+Fabulous scenery, magnificent views of the countryside.
 Two once proud castles, one hidden, the other visible from afar.
-Moss-covered rocks, orchid path and enchanted forest - there is plenty of room for fantastic experiences here.
+Moss-covered rocks, an orchid trail and an enchanted forest - there is plenty of room for fantastic experiences here.
 This is the Birgland.
-A jewel on Nuremberg's doorstep, quickly accessible by VGN.
-Sunday and public holiday connections from 1.5.-1.11. with the Birgland-Express 479 with numerous entry and exit options for the personal hiking route of your choice.
-Or as a feeder with the Happurger Stausee-Express 334 from Regelsmühle into Schottental and over to Fürnried on the Birgland Trail main line.
+A jewel on Nuremberg's doorstep, quickly accessible with the VGN.
+Sunday and public holiday connections from 1 May to 1 November with the Birgland Express 479 with numerous boarding and alighting options for your personal favourite hiking route.
+Or as a feeder with the Happurger Stausee-Express 334 from Regelsmühle to Schottental and over to Fürnried on the Birglandtrail main line.
 There are also bus connections from Hersbruck and Sulzbach-Rosenberg all year round during the week.
-Return by S-Bahn S1 from Hartmannshof station.
+The return journey is by S-Bahn S1 from Hartmannshof station.

-This tour is a "VGN Leisure Tip" and was developed in cooperation with the Verkehrsverbund Großraum Nürnberg.
+This tour is a "VGN leisure tip" and was created in co-operation with the Greater Nuremberg Transport Association.

 A hiking tour for nature lovers and explorers